 Prasugrel is not detected in plasma following oral administration.
 It is rapidly hydrolyzed in the intestine to a thiolactone, which is then converted to the active metabolite by a single step, primarily by CYP3A4 and CYP2B6 and to a lesser extent by CYP2C9 and CYP2C19.
 The estimates of apparent volume of distribution of prasugrel's active metabolite ranged from 44 to 68 L and the estimates of apparent clearance ranged from 112 to 166 L/hr in healthy subjects and patients with stable atherosclerosis.
 The active metabolite is metabolized to two inactive compounds by S-methylation or conjugation with cysteine.
 The major inactive metabolites are highly bound to human plasma proteins.
 Approximately 68% of the prasugrel dose is excreted in the urine and 27% in the feces as inactive metabolites.

-In a study of 32 healthy subjects between the ages of 20 and 80 years, age had no significant effect on pharmacokinetics of prasugrel's active metabolite or its inhibition of platelet aggregation.
-In TRITON-TIMI 38, the mean exposure (AUC) of the active metabolite was 19% higher in patients 75 years of age than in patients < 75 years of age [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS, and Use in Specific Populations].
+Geriatric - In a study of 32 healthy subjects between the ages of 20 and 80 years, age had no significant effect on pharmacokinetics of prasugrel's active metabolite or its inhibition of platelet aggregation.
+In TRITON-TIMI 38, the mean exposure (AUC) of the active metabolite was 19% higher in patients ≥ 75 years of age than in patients < 75 years of age.
+In a study in subjects with stable atherosclerosis, the mean exposure (AUC) to the active metabolite of prasugrel in subjects ≥ 75 years old taking a 5-mg maintenance dose was approximately half that seen in subjects 45 to 64 years old taking a 10-mg maintenance dose.
+[See WARNINGS AND PRECAUTIONS and Use In Specific Populations].

-The mean exposure (AUC) to the active metabolite is approximately 30 to 40% higher in subjects with a body weight of < 60 kg than in those weighing 60 kg [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS, and Use in Specific Populations].
+Body Weight - The mean exposure (AUC) to the active metabolite is approximately 30 to 40% higher in subjects with a body weight of < 60 kg than in those weighing ≥ 60 kg.
+In a study in subjects with stable atherosclerosis, the AUC of the active metabolite on average was 38% lower in subjects < 60 kg taking 5-mg (N=34) than in subjects ≥ 60 kg taking 10mg (N=38) [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS, and Use In Specific Populations].

-Pharmacokinetics of prasugrel's active metabolite and inhibition of platelet aggregation were similar in patients with mild to moderate hepatic impairment compared to healthy subjects.
-The pharmacokinetics and pharmacodynamics of prasugrel's active metabolite in patients with severe hepatic disease have not been studied [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].
+Hepatic Impairment - Pharmacokinetics of prasugrel's active metabolite and inhibition of platelet aggregation were similar in patients with mild to moderate hepatic impairment compared to healthy subjects.
+The pharmacokinetics and pharmacodynamics of prasugrel's active metabolite in patients with severe hepatic disease have not been studied [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Potential for Other Drugs to Affect Prasugrel

-A significant prolongation of the bleeding time was observed when prasugrel was coadministered with 15 mg of warfarin [see DRUG INTERACTIONS].
+Warfarin - A significant prolongation of the bleeding time was observed when prasugrel was coadministered with 15-mg of warfarin [see DRUG INTERACTIONS].
 Potential for Prasugrel to Affect Other Drugs

 In vitro metabolism studies demonstrate that prasugrel's main circulating metabolites are not likely to cause clinically significant inhibition of CYP1A2, CYP2C9, CYP2C19, CYP2D6, or CYP3A, or induction of CYP1A2 or CYP3A.